+-host The name of the host on which Configuration Server is

+running.

+-port The communication port that client applications must use to connect to Configuration Server.

+-app The exact name of an Application object as configured in the Configuration Database.

-- L The license address.
+The license address.
 Use for the server applications that check out technical licenses.
-Can be either of the following: The full path to, and the exact name of, the license file used by an application.
-For example, -L /opt/mlink/license/license.dat. • The host name and port of the license server, as specified in the SERVER line of the license file, in the port@host format.
-For example, -L 7260@ctiserver.
-Note: Specifying the License Manager's host and port parameter eliminates the need to store a copy of a license file on all computers running licensed applications. -V The version of a Framework component.
+Can be either of the following:

+- The full path to, and the exact name of, the license file used by an application.
+For example, -I /opt/mlink/license/license.dat. - The host name and port of the license server, as specified in the SERVER line of the license file, in the port@host format.
+For example, -1 7260@ctiserver.

+Note: Specifying the License Manager's host and port parameter eliminates the need to store a copy of a license file on all computers running licensed applications.

+The version of a Framework component.
 Note that specifying this parameter does not start an application, but returns its version number instead.
-You can use either uppercase or lowercase. -nco X/Y The Nonstop Operation feature is activated; X exceptions occurring within Y seconds do not cause an application to exit.
+You can use either uppercase or lowercase.

+The Nonstop Operation feature is activated; X exceptions occurring within Y seconds do not cause an application to exit.
 If the specified number of exceptions is exceeded within the specified number of seconds, the application exits or, if so configured, the Management Layer restarts the application.
 If the -nco parameter is not specified, the default value of 6 exceptions handled in 10 seconds applies.
-To disable the Nonstop Operation feature, specify -nco 0 when starting the application. -lmspath The full path to log messages files (the common file named common.
-Ims and the application-specific file with the extension . lms) that an application uses to generate log events.
+To disable the Nonstop Operation feature, specify -nco 0 when starting the application.

+The full path to log messages files (the common file named common.
+I ms and the application-specific file with the extension .
+Ims) that an application uses to generate log events.
 This parameter is used when the common and application-specific log message files are located in a directory other than the application's working directory, such as when the application's working directory differs from the directory to which the application is originally installed.

 Note that if the full path to the executable file is specified in the startup command-line (for instance, c:\qcti\multiserver.exe), the path specified for the executable file is used for locating the .
-Ims files, and the value of the Lmspath parameter is ignored. - transport-port <port number> is the port number that a client will use for <port number> its TCP/IP connection to Configuration Server.
-See the Client-Side Port Definition section in the Genesys 8.0 Security Deployment Guide for more information. - transport-address (IP address) is the IP address that a client will use for its <IP address> TCP/IP connection to Configuration Server.
+Ims files, and the value of the Imspath parameter is ignored.

+<port number> is the port number that a client will use for its TCP/IP connection to Configuration Server.
+See the Client-Side Port Definition section in the Genesys 8.0

+Security Deployment Guide for more information. - transport-address <IP address> is the IP address that a client will use for its TCP/IP connection to Configuration Server.
 See the Client-Side Port Definition section in the Genesus 8.0 Security Deployment Guide for more information.

+-nco X/Y

+-Imspath

+- transport-port <port number>

+<IP address>